 Located under the Arches in Villiers Street, the Charing Cross Theatre is an old off West End house that has undergone many a name change.
 The theatre was established in 1864 and has been known by many names over the years, including Gattis-in-The-Arches, The Players Theatre and the New Players Theatre.
 In 2011, the theatre was taken over by Broadway producers Sean Sweeney and Steven M. Levy and was renamed the Charing Cross Theatre.
 Originally, the theatre was primarily used as a Victorian music hall but presently hosts national and international productions that require a certain amount of intimacy.

 The music hall history of the theatre is still honored with periodic music performances on Sundays but since 2002, the Charing Cross Theatre has operated as a legit commercial venue.
 The current management of the theatre aims to maintain a collaborative performance arts space where seasoned performers can work with upcoming young talent and also create a space to host affordable theatrical productions.

 The Charing Cross Theatre retains its quaint Victorian charm and architecture with the original Victorian bar at the back of the auditorium featuring the original Victorian glass paneling.
 Hosting a fine cocktail of plays, musicals, late night cabarets, and comedy shows, the Charing Cross Theatre is a venue which barely slows down!
-Some prominent past performances include Harold and Maude, The Braille Legacy, Death Takes a Holiday, The Woman in White, Ghetto Klown, Vieux Carre, Dear World, In The Bar Of a Tokyo Hotel, 6 Actors in Search of a Director and countless others.
+Some prominent past performances include Harold and Maude, The Braille Legacy, Death Takes a Holiday, The Woman in White, Ghetto Klown, Vieux Carre, Dear World, In The Bar Of a Tokyo Hotel, 6 Actors in Search of a Director, Amour, and countless others.